bobsoppe/zsh-snooch/readme.md

 # Snooch
-> It will snooch richt into your terminal prompt
+> It will snooch right into your terminal prompt

 <img src="screenshot.png" width="864">